Who We Are

 Robert Barton

-Robert grew up in southeast D.C. and was convicted of murder at the age of 16; he was not the actual shooter in the crime but was present and thus judged to be as guilty as the one who was.
-He is serving a sentence of 30 years to life, but has used that time to read voraciously; write the first draft of a book; earn an associate degree in business administration; and—when he returned to the D.C. jail for nearly two years in a petition for early release, become both a mentor for the Young Men Emerging program and a 4.0 participant in the Georgetown Prison Scholars program.
-That petition, along with an application for parole, was denied and he is confined today to the U.S. penitentiary in Coleman, Florida.
-He regularly publishes with Pam Bailey, his collaborator, on a Medium blog.
+Robert grew up in southeast DC and was incarcerated at the age of 16.
+He was sentenced to 30 years to life, but used that time to read voraciously; earn an associate degree in business administration; and—when he returned to the D.C. jail for nearly two years in a petition for early release —become both a mentor for the Young Men Emerging initiative and a participant in the Georgetown Prison Scholars program,for which he earned a 4.0 grade point average.
+He was released in February 2025.
+Today, Robert directs More Than Our Crimes full time.

 Pam Bailey